AlphaHasher/alphahasher.github.io/_posts/2024-10-12-the-gospel.md

 ---

----

 All verses, unless stated otherwise are in the LSB translation.

 In this article I will attempt to describe something that cannot be put into words adequate enough to encompass the entire beauty and wonder of the gospel.
 I want to start with an apology because no matter how hard I try, whenever I talk about God, His goodness, His kindness, His tender mercies, His power, His faithfulness, I get angry with my own language.
 It’s just not sufficient.
 I cannot comprehend even His goodness to me.
 And what I have comprehended, I can’t communicate to you.
 The God that I am calling you to serve, I cannot exaggerate Him.
 He is infinitely greater than anything else in this world.
 His mercies are so wonderful, His love is so great, His faithfulness so sure that nothing can even hope to come close.

 The Holiness of God is something that is the subject of many tomes and volumes, and trying to describe it accurately is something that is best left to God Himself and the Holy Spirit inspired men who wrote the Bible.

 ---

 ## The Wrath of God

 > Romans 1:18
->
->
->
->

 > For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness

 > Psalm 5:5
->
->
->
->

 > The boastful shall not stand before Your eyes; You hate all workers of iniquity.

 ## The Charge:

 **Q:** How can God love and be love and yet the same time it says God is angry?
 How can a God of love send anyone to hell?

 **A:** God’s love it’s a good love, it’s a love that always does the right thing, it’s a love that delights in everything that is good.
 You see, this is where there is a fundamental difference in the understanding of what love is between God and man.
 Ours is sentimental love, His is Holy love.
 And His love is so great that He hates evil.
 Very few of us love enough to hate evil.
 You see, a love that rejoices in everything that is good is also a love that hates everything that’s evil.

 ## Paul condemns all sinful and evil actions

-> Romans 1:18\-32
+> Romans 1:18-32
 > 18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them.
 20 For since the creation of the world His invisible attributes, both His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.
 21 For even though they knew God, they did not glorify Him as God or give thanks, but they became futile in their thoughts, and their foolish heart was darkened.
-22 Professing to be wise, they became fools, 23 and exchanged the glory of the incorruptible God for an image in the likeness of corruptible man and of birds and four\-footed animals and crawling creatures.
+22 Professing to be wise, they became fools, 23 and exchanged the glory of the incorruptible God for an image in the likeness of corruptible man and of birds and four-footed animals and crawling creatures.
 24 Therefore God gave them over in the lusts of their hearts to impurity, so that their bodies would be dishonored among them.
 25 For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.
 26 For this reason God gave them over to dishonorable passions; for their females exchanged the natural function for that which is unnatural, 27 and in the same way also the males abandoned the natural function of the female and burned in their desire toward one another, males with males committing indecent acts and receiving in their own persons the due penalty of their error.
 28 And just as they did not see fit to acknowledge God, God gave them over to an unfit mind, to do those things which are not proper, 29 having been filled with all unrighteousness, wickedness, greed, evil; full of envy, murder, strife, deceit, malice; *they are* gossips, 30 slanderers, haters of God, violent, arrogant, boastful, inventors of evil, disobedient to parents, 31 without understanding, untrustworthy, unloving, unmerciful; 32 and although they know the righteous requirement of God, that those who practice such things are worthy of death, they not only do the same, but also give hearty approval to those who practice *them.*

 Paul here makes is abundantly clear that people have turned away from God, opting to worship everything but the God who created them.
 And even though some might seem to worship God, they are doing it for selfish reasons.
 Thomas Aquinas (a theologian from the middle ages) said the reason people assume that the pagan is seeking after God is because we look